guilhermehkr/brickX-challenge/README.md

 Secondly, go to SpecsSetup object and insert your file name into yourFileName constant.

+However, you can use my file as model.
+Just run and enjoy!

 After these steps, run command 'test' using sbt terminal or through your IDE, it's up to you!

 I decided by: